-In order to grow your Dental Practice, it’s essential to put a comprehensive digital marketing plan into place.
+In order to grow your dental practice, it’s essential to put a comprehensive dental digital marketing plan in place.
 After all, this is how potential patients are going to find you.
 We’ve put together seven digital marketing tips for your dental practice to help you get started.
 Attracting new patients doesn’t have to be as hard as pulling teeth!

 Every business should have a Google My Business (GMB) profile, particularly dental practices that are specifically looking to attract patients in the local area.
 It’s a guaranteed way to drive search traffic to your website.
 Additionally, if your GMB profile is fully optimised and you have a strong Google Review rating, potential patients who live locally are more likely to click-to-call without even needing to visit your website.

 More than 5% of views on a GMB page result in a goal conversion (e.g. a link click or a website visit).
 The majority of businesses have an average of around 1,000 search views per month, so a well optimised GMB profile could bring you in 50 conversions per month!
 Take a look at our tips for optimising your GMB profile here.